avr2002/avr2002/README.md

 * ✉️  You can contact me at [avr13405@gmail.com](mailto:avr13405@gmail.com)
 * 🧠  I'm learning NLP & CV and working on various projects in the same.
 * 😀  I'm mostly active on [LinkedIn](https://www.linkedin.com/in/amit-vikram-raj-883460207/)
-* ⚡  I hate college education, so I took things in my hand to learn coding and make money, [ping me](https://www.linkedin.com/in/amit-vikram-raj-883460207/) here if you feel    the same😂😂
+* ⚡  I hate college education, so I took things in my hand to learn to code and make my living, [ping me here](https://www.linkedin.com/in/amit-vikram-raj-883460207/) if you feel    the same😂😂

 **![](https://komarev.com/ghpvc/?username=avr2002&label=PROFILE+VIEWS)**